Risk Warning: Your Capital is at Risk.

 To keep up with the demands of a growing world population, the agriculture sector in the developing world will need to increase its efficiency.

 Traders may find opportunities to speculate on industries that help modernize small farms.

 Technology and Big Data

-In order to bridge this gap, farms of the future will have to recruit an educated and technology-savvy workforce.
-Investors may find opportunities to invest both in the technology that farmers use and the human resources to help them employ it.
+Traders may find opportunities to speculate on both the technology that farmers use and the human resources to help them employ it.

 Demand for Meat in China

 With annual spending of more than $300 billion annually, China is the largest meat consumer in the world.